-The number of registered unemployed (DYPA data) decreased in March 2025, due to a decline in the number of both long-term and short-term unemployed.
+The number of registered unemployed (DYPA data) decreased in April 2025, due to a decline in the number of both long-term and short-term unemployed.
 The number of those receiving unemployment benefits decreased compared to the previous month.

-The Employment Expectations Index (European Commission) increased in April 2025 compared to March 2025, due to an improvement of employment expectations in all sectors except for manufacturing.
+The Employment Expectations Index (European Commission) decreased in May 2025 compared to April 2025, due to a deterioration of employment expectations in all sectors.